TN police lauded by Chinese authorities for providing good

-Tamil Nadu Chief Minister K Palaniswami on Wednesday said the state police force has come in for praise from Chinese authorities for providing good security during Chinese President Xi Jinping's recent visit here.
+Tamil Nadu Chief Minister K Palaniswami on Wednesday said the state police force has come for praise from Chinese authorities for providing good security during the visit of Chinese President Xi Jinping during his recent India visit.
 The Chinese authorities were "amazed" at the security arrangements put in during Jinping's visit, he said.

 The Chinese leader had visited Chennai on October 11 and 12 to meet Prime Minister Narendra Modi for their second informal summit at the coastal town of Mamallapuram, located about 50 km from here.
 Palaniswami said both Modi and Chinese authorities had appreciated the state police force for the security arrangements provided then.